This is Chapter 3 of 5 in our Ultimate Guide to Debt Relief series.

 If the terms are significantly worse than your current debts, that’s a good indicator that a consolidation loan does not fit your situation.
 It may be better to pursue another option, like debt settlement.

-As with all financial institutions, you’ll want to work with a stable and transparent company that serves its clients well.
+As with all financial institutions, you’ll want to consolidate debt with a stable and transparent company that serves its clients well.

 Research companies to understand their experience and track record.
 Company websites will tell you all of the positive aspects.
 Looking at third-party review websites can help you get more objective information.